 - One temperature dataset mismeasures warming

-- Multiple causes
+- Multiple causes, or unknown causes

 - Important things to know about global warming